analogicus/jnw_gr04_sky130a/README.md

 [![SIM](../../actions/workflows/sim.yaml/badge.svg)](../../actions/workflows/sim.yaml)

 # Who
-Group 4, Michal, Siver, Marte, Halvor
+Group 4: Michal, Siver, Marte, Halvor

 # Why

-For a better future
+For a project in TFE4188

 # How

-Designed Opamp based on design shown in class
-Designed temperature sensing circuit based on design shown in class Spend a long time figuring out github workflows and linux
+Below is a plot of the current vs temperature
 ![Current vs. temperature](sim/JNW_GR04/voltage_difference.png)

 # Problems present
-Figure out how to measure current, and do operating point analysis on opamp transistors.
-The transistors in the opamp have been chosen to match the current ratio between the mirrors.
-Appropriate R1 value has to be found in order to get transistors in active area
-Not much thought has been given to transistors in JNW_GR04 circuit.
-Need to ensure that these are in active region aswell.

 # What